 3. Mandatory Guided Readings seminars have a tutorial regime, focusing on autonomous work, with occasional online and/or face-to-face sessions (according to each case).
 The Program offers a free option seminar along similar lines, dedicated to individual research, in order to facilitate the integration of international students and student workers.

-4. International students may choose to attend, in a face-to-face regime, only one academic semester (in the academic year 2023/24 it will be between September 2023 and January 2024; in the academic year 2024/25 it will be between January 2025 and May 2025).
+4. International students may choose to attend, in a face-to-face regime, only one academic semester (in the academic year 2024/25 it will be between September 2024 and January 2025).
 The remaining works can be developed remotely with tutorial support.

 5. Language: Classes are mostly in Portuguese or Portuguese-English, but each unit is prepared to offer teaching/discussion moments in English and tutorial support.
 Also, students can participate in classes and choose to develop their assignments in English.
 The thesis may be written in English, pending a request from each student.
 Students may also write their thesis in Spanish, pending a request and the approval of the supervisor.